 Before planning the size for a flower bed, consider what types of flowers you want to grow.
-Annuals need more access for planting and removing each year, but require little maintenance aside from watering and occasional weeding.
+Annuals need more access for planting and removing each year, but they require little maintenance aside from watering and occasional weeding.
 Annual flowers tend to work best in narrow beds 3 feet wide, but no more than 5 feet wide.
-This allows you to reach to amend the soil and plant seeds or plants without walking in the bed.
+This allows you to reach to amend the soil and sow seeds or install plants without walking in the bed.

 Size for Flower Bed: Perennials

 Perennials will grow and fill in a bed when properly spaced, meaning less weeding and exposed soil as they mature.
 The size for a flower bed needs to fit the mature sizes of the perennial plants.
 For example, a large flowering perennial with an expected 3-foot spread will look out of place in a bed smaller than 3 feet wide.

 Flowering shrubs have some maintenance needs and can take up a lot of space in the flower bed, especially as they mature.
 A flower bed that includes shrubs will need to accommodate the extra space for growth and an additional 2 feet of space between the flowering shrub and other plants.